dhc667/Neural-Network/README.md

 # Readme

-This is a simple python implementation of a neural network, in Network.py
+This is a simple python implementation of a neural network, in Network.py, located in `python_impl/`

 The network is generic, one can specify: